mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

 - The book is heavy on hypotheticals and light on case studies where towns actually adopt these policies.
 - Marohn introduces a metric for evaluating a town's financial health: tax revenue per acre.
   - He says that according to this metric, blighted towns are often healthier than affluent towns.
-  - The observation made me question the metric, as it seems like blighted towns struggle more to pay for public services, so the metric doesn't seem predictive.
+  - The observation made me question the metric, as blighted towns struggle more to pay for public services, so the metric doesn't seem predictive.

 ## Key Takeaways